saranaweera/beautiful-jekyll/_posts/2017-4-24-Rental-Price-Prediction-Using-Linear-Model.md

 After three days of scraping, I had 30,000 point-in-time rental listings across all 5 boroughs.

-In addition, I incorporated zip code level median age and median household income information from the US Census.
+In addition to the data I scraped, I incorporated zip code level median age and median household income information from the US Census.

 I also employed NY State Health Department's zip code to neighborhood mappings to identify various neighborhoods (Note: realestate agents might use a different definitions)